frenck/awesome-home-assistant/README.md

 ## Other Awesome Lists

-_Other amazingly awesome lists that can be found on the great and dangerous interwebs_
+_Other amazingly awesome lists that can be found on the great and dangerous interwebs._

 * [awesome-smarthome](https://github.com/pfalcon/awesome-smarthome) - Curated list of awesome SmartHome/Home Automation things.
 * [awesome-iot](https://github.com/HQarroum/awesome-iot) - Curated list of awesome Internet of Things projects and resources.